pryrt/NppPlugin-CollectionInterface/README.md

 The progress bar near the bottom will be at 100% when the Download is complete.
 Once you pick a different UDL, the progress bar resets to 0%.

+v1.3.0: If you include any FunctionList files, the plugin will ask if you want to update your `overrideMap.xml`, which will enable those functionLists automatically, rather than requiring you to manually edit that file and restart.

 ### AutoCompletion tab

 ![](.images/download_ac.png)